abapPM/abapPM/README.md

 # apm

-apm is a package manager for ABAP applications and modules.
+apm is a website, registry, and package manager for ABAP applications and modules.

+This repository contains the source code of the package manager.
+You can find the website at https://abappm.com.

 NO WARRANTIES, [MIT License](LICENSE)

 ## Prerequisites

-SAP Basis 7.02 or higher
+SAP Basis 7.40 SP 8 or higher

+(A downport to 7.02 is on the roadmap)

 ## Installation